ajaykumar4127/phd2mm/README.md

    Stratagem Audio and Stratagem Skin </br>
    -Every Stratagem, including Stratagem Weapons and Backpacks such as MG-43 Machine Gun, FAF-14 Spear, and SH-32 Shield Generator Pack.
     Also "Other" if you aren't sure or its missing in the app.
+   -Also, it has to be its full name, for example, "LAS-99 Quasar Cannon" and not just "Quasar" or "Quasar Cannon".

   <details>
    <summary> Terminid Audio and Terminid Skin</summary>